MCLA will hold the 22st Undergraduate Research Conference (URC) on April 18th, 2024.

 Submission guidelines and deadlines: Students will submit 150-word abstracts by March 8th at 5pm using Dynamic Forms.
 Faculty sponsors will review and approve abstracts by March 18th using the same Dynamic Form.

 Students who wish to participate should consult with their faculty advisor before submitting an abstract.

-MCLA MiniGrants provide support to students conducting independent, faculty-mentored research, creative, and scholarly work.
-Students can apply for up to $300 individually or $600 in groups to support the purchase of materials/supplies, participation in conferences, etc. (Application found here).
-Applications are due by March 12th.
+MCLA's Mini Grants provide support to students conducting independent, faculty-mentored research, creative, and scholarly work.
+Students can apply for up to $300 individually, or $600 in groups to support the purchase of materials/supplies, participation in conferences, etc. Applications are due by Friday, March 1, 2024.